Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Introduction

+In this paper, we describe a new mechanism to enable inchworm motion by holding one end of such an inchworm robot fixed, and using its shape alone to change the profile of its {contact} force on the ground, and hence control its friction profile.
+This mechanism is validated by analytical models and experiments. { Further, while our work uses only the shift in the contact force profile to cause one end to be fixed while the other moves, the ability to control the contact force on one end vs. the other will clearly be important for other inchworm types which use some kind of ``friction pad'' on one end or the other. }

-This paper will show that the gravitational force of the robot on the ground (referred to as the \textquotedbl ground force\textquotedbl ) on one end vs. the other can be increased by lifting the head or tail off of the ground using the 1st or 5th piezoelectric actuator.
-This then leads to an asymmetry in friction on one end vs. the other, analogous to the inchworm's ability to choose which end has \textquotedbl sticky feet\textquotedbl{} (Fig. \ref{fig:experiment:robot-motion-design}).
+Our soft-robot design comprises five piezoelectric actuators on a single substrate.
+The central three actuators cause the central section to lift off the ground and contract or expand laterally.
+This paper shows that the {contact} force of the robot on the ground can be shifted between the two ends by lifting the head or tail off of the ground using the $1^{\text{st}}$ or the $5^{\text{th}}$ actuator.
+Lifting one end raises the {contact force against the ground} next to it, and reduces the {contact force} at the farther end. { The robot/ground interface thus will have more friction at the lifted end and less friction (enabling it to slide) at the opposite end, } as the maximum static friction force is proportional to the {contact force against the ground}.
+The effect is analogous to an inchworm's ability to choose which end has ``sticky feet'' (Fig. \ref{fig:experiment:robot-motion-design}).

+{ The main contribution of this paper is to demonstrate both analytically and experimentally that this ``friction asymmetry'' between the two ends of a 2-D piezoelectric soft robot can be electrically controlled by lifting one of the far ends off the ground (using a piezoelectric actuator), enabling a tunable ``inchworm-type motion''.
+In support of this, the paper has { five} main sections:} \begin{enumerate}[label=(\roman*)] { \item Section \ref{subsec:experiment:actuator-and-robot-design} introduces the robot design and structure. }

-The paper has three parts: \begin{enumerate} \item We develop an analytical model of the robot's shape as a function of the voltages on the piezoelectrics, including the effect of gravity on the shape.
-The model is compared to experiments using commercially-available piezoelectric actuators \cite{wilkie2005nasa}. \item We analytically derive the difference in the force between the robot and the ground on one end vs. the other as a function of piezoelectric voltages on either end and experimentally validate it. \item With the resulting asymmetry in friction between the two ends, we experimentally demonstrate the forward and reverse motion of the robot, including the ability to carry a payload. \end{enumerate}
+{ \item We develop an analytical model of the robot's shape, including the effects of gravity, on how much of the flexible body lifts off the ground, } as a function of the voltages applied to the piezoelectric actuators.
+The model is compared to experiments, using a robot built from commercially available piezoelectric actuators \cite{wilkie2005nasa} (Section \ref{sec:model:soft-robot-model}). \item We analytically derive the difference in the {contact force against the ground} on one end vs. the other end as a function of piezoelectric voltages and provide experimental validation (Section \ref{sec:model:soft-robot-model-ground}). \item Making use of the resulting asymmetry in friction between the two ends, we experimentally demonstrate forward and reverse motion of the robot and compare it to the model (Section V). \item Further, to enable the extrapolation of the results presented here to other experimental conditions, we show how the results would scale to similar robots of different lengths and thicknesses (Section VI). \end{enumerate}

-\section{Robot design and construction}
+\section{Robot Design and Construction}